strongdm/accessbot/CONTRIBUTING.md

 ## Submitting bugs or feature requests

-In case you have a identified a bug or want to introduce a feature request (FR), please go through the next steps:
+In case you have identified a bug or want to introduce a feature request (FR), please go through the next steps:
 1. Go to the [Issues tab](../../issues)
 2. Check if your bug or FR was already added
     * In case there’s already an entry, review the comments and add something new if you consider it.